How To Install or Replace TOUGH ACCESS Consumables

 Archive – Q-Gun Backend Upgrade 2005

-Q-Gun MIG Gun Backend Upgrade Effective June 27, 2005 In 2005, Q-Gun™ MIG Guns began shipping with upgraded back end assemblies.
+Effective June 27, 2005 In 2005, Q-Gun™ MIG Guns began shipping with upgraded back end assemblies.
 It is important to know which back end assembly your Q-Gun MIG Gun has when choosing replacement parts.
 Use the drawings below to determine which back end you have.
-Old Back End Assembly The […]
+Old Back End Assembly The rigid strain relief of the […]

 read more...